Divyanshu9676/Dear-Canary/README.md

 ## Our Vision

 We live in a world where half the population is female, and every female experiences the bliss of motherhood at some point in their life.
 The Postpartum Depression target rate is increasing with the increasing population.
 Nowadays, the global prevalence of PPD is 100-150 per 1000 births.
 PPD can be very toll taking on the health of a woman.
-We, at Little Sparrow, want to create a world where women can come up and break free of PPD.
+We, at dear Canary, want to create a world where women can come up and break free of PPD.
 We want to live in a world where the masses know what Postpartum Depression is, and no one goes neglected.
 We want to create awareness among the crowd so that people can help new mothers in their struggles.
 The women community is progressing but somehow new mothers somewhere get neglected.
-Not being able to express their suffering hidden under joy can be a threat to their mental health.
-Little Sparrow wants to work for this cause believing that any type of mental health is a menace to everyone.
+Not being able to express their suffering hidden under joy can be a threat to their mental health. dear Canary wants to work for this cause believing that any type of mental health is a menace to everyone.

 <p align="right">(<a href="#top">back to top</a>)</p>